amohanty101/PacMen-Exercise/README.md

 How to Run:
 - 4 PacMan images ( Mouth Open, Mouth Close, Left To Right, Right to Left )
-- index.html file contains a an id ='game' that gives a handle on the element -pacmen.js file conatins js code to Implement the makePac() and checkCollisions() functions
+- index.html file contains a an id ='game' that gives a handle on the element
+- pacmen.js file contains js code to Implement the makePac() and checkCollisions() functions

+Roadmap of future improvements:

+License information